 For a TAB connector operating in Band Category 2 the requirement applies outside the Base Station RF Bandwidth edges.
 In addition, for a TAB connector operating in non-contiguous spectrum, it applies inside any sub-block gap.

-Outside the Base Station RF Bandwidth edges, emissions shall not exceed the basic limits specified in tables 6.6.5.2.3-1 to 6.6.5.2.3-8 below, where:
+Outside the Base Station RF Bandwidth edges, basic limits are specified in tables 6.6.5.2.3-1 to 6.6.5.2.3-8 below, where:

 - f is the separation between the Base Station RF Bandwidth edge frequency and the nominal -3dB point of the measuring filter closest to the carrier frequency.